A ford is a shallow place to cross a river. This piece is a place to cross five centuries of time.

 In Drift, Renske Vrolijk dissolves the boundary between the 15th century and the present day.
 Commissioned by the renowned sonic.art quartett, this work for saxophone quartet is an ‘acoustic installation’ designed to interact with the architecture of the performance space.

-Musical Iconography: The Fifth Instrument
+The Fifth Instrument

-- Vocal Polyphony: The saxophones abandon their modern, percussive capabilities to mimic the human voice, blending into a singular, choir-like organism that floats in the cathedral space.
+Vrolijk treats the saxophone quartet as a resonator for the room itself.
+The instruments abandon their modern, percussive capabilities to mimic the human voice, blending into a singular, choir-like organism.

-- The Fluid Tempo: The metronome marking leaves room for interoretation.
-The musicians are instructed to adapt their speed to the decay of the room.
-They must “listen to the walls,” waiting for the resonance to settle before moving forward.
-This creates a breathing, organic texture where the building dictates the pace of the drama.
+The piece is scored specifically for the acoustics of Gothic churches.
+The natural reverberation is an integral part of the score.
+Consequently, the musicians must adapt their speed to the decay of the room.
+They ‘listen to the walls’, waiting for the resonance to settle before moving forward.
+The building dictates the pace of the drama.

 Also for saxophone quartet: Lachrymae